gyannetics/Sentiment-Analysis-Customer-Review/README.md

-#  Sentiment-Analysis-Major-Project
+#  Sentiment-Analysis-Customer-Review - Deploy on Heroku

-This is a real world project on Sentiment Analysis which takes in text input from the user and predicts if the sentiment of the text is positive or negative.
+This is a project on Sentiment Analysis which takes in text input from the user and predicts if the sentiment of the text is positive or negative.

 # Steps followed in making the project